-In Missoula, I’ve noticed a distinct appreciation for naturalistic plantings in private gardens and in public and commercial spaces.
-The plantings at my local grocery store, in particular, caught my eye by their use of boulders, comfortable stepping stone paths, water-wise perennials, woody plants, and ornamental grasses.
-The whole has a very relaxed, naturalistic feeling, and from its designer that I enjoyed talking to, “Lavender Lori” Parr, I learned that she designed the planter beds with the goal of creating a sustainable, long-lived and satisfying plant scene to reflect the store’s policies.
-(Lori grows various hardy Lavenders and makes various products with its oils.)
+In Missoula, I’ve noticed a distinct appreciation for durable, naturalistic plantings in private gardens and public and commercial landscapes.
+The design at my local grocery store, in particular, caught my eye by its use of boulders, comfortable stepping stones, long-flowering hardy perennials, shrubs, small trees and ornamental grasses.
+The whole has a very relaxed and naturalistic feeling, and from Lori Parr, its designer, I learned that her goal was a sustainable plant composition that uses beautiful, low maintenance xeriscape plants of the Mountain West that give the whole a distinct Rocky Mountain feel.
+(Lori goes by the name of “Lavender Lori” because she now grows hardy Lavenders and makes various products with its oils.)

 Gardening and Sustainable Design